jesperpedersen/openshift-pgsql/openshift-pgsql11-replica-centos7/README.md

-# OpenShift PostgreSQL Slave
+# OpenShift PostgreSQL Replica

-This project contains the PostgreSQL Slave image for OpenShift.
+This project contains the PostgreSQL Replica image for OpenShift.

 ## Getting Started